-- The discount rate was updated as detailed in the table above. - The discount rate was updated as detailed in the table above.
-The medical plan costs rates were shiftled as actual usage by participants changed and members enrolled in different plans.
-The health care inflation trend rates were updated to reflect the most recent information available.
-The Health Maintenance Organization (HMO) rates were updated to reflect updated premium rates.
+- The discount rate was updated as detailed in the table above. - As of January 2024, the mortality improvement scale was updated from the Society of Actuaries Scale MP-2021 to Aon's endemic version of U.S. Mortality Improvement Scale MP-2021. - The medical plan costs rates were shifted as actual usage by participants changed and members enrolled in different plans. - The health care inflation trend rates were updated to reflect the most recent information available. - The Health Maintenance Organization (HMO) rates were updated to reflect updated premium rates.